This post is also available in: Français (French)

 - Distance (single vision lenses) only offers distance vision correction.
 They aren’t suitable as dedicated reading glasses, but they’re a great option to complement for other activities.
 Best for those who need a separate pair for certain activities that require vertical eye movement (such as tennis, golf, and skiing).

 - Computer lenses offer intermediate and near vision correction without the need to switch between pairs, with built-in BlueReflect™ blue light filtering lenses.
-Best for working mainly at a computer and reading, as they don’t offer far distance correction.
+Best for dedicated periods of work or relaxing at a computer and reading, as they don’t offer far distance correction.

 - Bifocals offer near and far distance correction (without the intermediate vision).
 Best for regular bifocal wearers or anyone who has mobility issues that make it hard to tilt your head up and down.

 No matter what you choose, our system will automatically calculate the prescription details that you’ve entered and ensure you get the correct power for the lens type that you’ve selected.

 If you’re unsure what to enter when ordering your glasses, contact us at 1-866-414-2326.